 With each island offering a very different kind of holiday, the Balearics really do have something for everyone.
 While Ibiza is known worldwide as a clubbing capital, Majorca is a huge family favourite and low-key Menorca is preferred by those looking for a quiet break.
 Formentera is an added treat – a near-uninhabited island with just a handful of hotels and some of Europe’s most perfect beaches.

 Cooking in the Balearic Islands is heavily influenced by their Mediterranean location.
-Seafood and shellfish in particular are very popular and are used in a variety of meals including tapas dishes and paella.
-However holiday resorts in the Balearics cater for all tastes, offering a variety of international cuisine from Chinese to Mexican.
+Seafood and shellfish, in particular, are very popular and are used in a variety of meals including tapas dishes and paella.
+However, holiday resorts in the Balearics cater to all tastes, offering a variety of international cuisine from Chinese to Mexican.
 Clubbers will love the array of fast food restaurants in the main party resorts, perfect for curing hangovers on a budget.